Zedace (Captopril)

 Driving and Operating Machinery

 Be careful before you drive or use any machines or tools until you know how Zedace affects you.
 Zedace may cause dizziness or light-headedness in some people, especially after the first dose.
-If this occurs, do not drive, operate machinery or do anything else that could be dangerous.
+Do not drive, operate machinery, or do anything else that could be dangerous if you feel dizzy or light-headed.

 Storage

-Store below 25°C. Keep your tablets in the blister pack until it is time to take them.
-If you take the tablets out of the pack they will not keep as well.
-Store in a cool dry place away from moisture, heat or sunlight.
-Do not store in the bathroom, near a sink, in the car or on window sills.
-Keep where young children cannot reach it – a locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.
+Store Zedace below 25°C in a cool, dry place away from moisture, heat, or sunlight.
+Keep tablets in the blister pack until it's time to take them – they won't keep as well if removed from the pack.
+Don't store in the bathroom, near a sink, in the car, or on window sills.
+Keep out of reach of children in a locked cupboard at least one-and-a-half meters above the ground.

 Overdose Information

-If you think that you or anyone else has taken too much Zedace, urgent medical attention may be needed.
-You should immediately phone the Poisons Information Centre (by calling 13 11 26) for advice, contact your doctor, or go to the Emergency Department at your nearest hospital.
-You should do this even if there are no signs of discomfort or poisoning.
+If you think you or anyone else has taken too much Zedace, urgent medical attention may be needed.
+Immediately phone the Poisons Information Centre (13 11 26) for advice, contact your doctor, or go to the Emergency Department at your nearest hospital.
+Do this even if there are no signs of discomfort or poisoning.

 Frequently Asked Questions

-Zedace is used to treat long-term (chronic) diseases, so it’s important to continue taking it every day for as long as your doctor recommends.
-To properly control your condition, take Zedace every day, even if you feel well.
+Zedace is used to treat long-term chronic diseases, so it's important to continue taking it every day for as long as your doctor recommends.
+Your doctor will monitor your blood pressure to make sure the medicine is working effectively.

 Take Zedace on an empty stomach, preferably 1 hour before food.
-Food can interfere with the absorption of Zedace.
+Food can interfere with the absorption of Zedace, making it less effective.

 No, there is no evidence that Zedace is addictive or habit forming.

-Do not stop taking your medicine or lower the dosage without checking with your doctor.
-Zedace treats long-term conditions, so it’s important to continue taking it as prescribed.
+Do not stop taking your medicine or lower the dosage without checking with your doctor first.
+Since Zedace treats chronic conditions, stopping suddenly could cause your blood pressure to rise again.

-If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
-Do not take a double dose to make up for the missed dose.
+If it's almost time for your next dose, skip the missed dose and take your next dose when you're supposed to.
+Never take a double dose to make up for the missed dose, as this may increase your chance of getting unwanted side effects.

-If you are elderly, you should be particularly careful when you get up from bed or from a chair, and when taking Zedace for the first time.
-These symptoms can be dangerous, especially in people with heart failure, angina or cerebrovascular disease.
+Elderly patients should be particularly careful when getting up from bed or a chair and when taking Zedace for the first time.
+Dizziness and light-headedness symptoms can be dangerous, especially in elderly people with heart failure, angina, or cerebrovascular disease.

 Important Disclaimer